Irys-xyz/arweave/README.md

 // }
 ```

-#### Submit a transaction
+#### Submitting a transaction

 The preferred method of submitting a data transaction is to use chunk uploading.
-This method will allow larger transaction sizes, resuming a transaction upload if it's interrupted and give progress updates while uploading.
+This method allows larger transaction sizes, resuming an upload if it's interrupted, and give progress updates while uploading.

-Simple example:

 ```js